gomarcd/coinport/README.md

 `pip install -r requirements.txt`

-Note: depending on your environment, you may need to type `python3` and `pip3` instead of `python` or `pip`.

 ## Windows

-Some Windows 11 users have noticed that simply git cloning the repo and running the script resulted in errors about `.deleteme logic` and permissions errors.
-If that happens, try making sure your terminal is launched with *Run as Administrator* before following the steps, and be sure to also do `python -m pip install --upgrade pip`, then install the dependencies.
+Some Windows 11 users have experienced `.deleteme logic` and permissions errors.
+To avoid this, launch your terminal with *Run as Administrator* before following the steps, and be sure to do `python -m pip install --upgrade pip`, then install the dependencies.

 ## Usage